Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 Here is a fact that surprises many new solar owners: Solar panels are more efficient in cold weather than in hot weather.

-Every solar panel has a specification called the "Temperature Coefficient."
-This number tells you how much the panel's efficiency drops for every degree Celsius above 25°C (77°F).
+Every solar panel has a specification called the "Temperature Coefficient of Pmax."
+This number tells you how much the panel's efficiency drops for every degree Celsius above 25°C (77°F), and how much it increases for every degree below.

 If you live in an area with harsh winters, frequent rain, or heavy snow, you need to design your off-grid system with these factors in mind.